 Originally from Taiwan, Dr. Tiffany Chang is an increasingly versatile, award-winning conductor based in Boston, MA, with diverse conducting experiences spanning the symphonic, choral, and operatic literature.
-She was named the 2014 Third Prize winner for The American Prize in both Conducting and Orchestral Performance (college/university orchestra division).
+She was recently named the 2017 Winner of The American Prize in Opera Conducting, having also earned Third Prizes for both Orchestral Conducting and Orchestral Performance in 2014.

-Dr. Chang currently holds the position of Assistant Professor at the Berklee College of Music where she teaches conducting and recently served as Interim Director of Orchestral Studies and Assistant Professor at Baldwin Wallace Conservatory of Music.
+Dr. Chang was recently appointed Visiting Assistant Professor & Conductor of the Arts and Sciences Orchestra at Oberlin Conservatory and holds the position of Assistant Professor at the Berklee College of Music.
+She also served successful terms as Interim Director of Orchestral Studies and Assistant Professor at Baldwin Wallace Conservatory of Music and Acting Director of Orchestral Activities at Boston University.
 She is also the founder and conductor of the New England Repertory Orchestra (NERO) rooted in Boston and serves as Music Director/Conductor for the North End Music and Performing Arts Center's (NEMPAC) Opera Project, having conducted fully-staged productions at Boston's historic Faneuil Hall - The Great Hall.
-She has also served as Acting Director of Orchestral Activities and Lecturer in Orchestral Conducting at Boston University.

 Dr. Chang studied orchestral conducting with David Hoose, Bridget-Michaele Reischl, and Amy Chang; her other notable mentors include Gustav Meier, JoAnn Falletta, Ann Howard Jones, Robert Spano, Gunther Schuller, Kirk Trevor, Larry Rachleff, Donald Schleicher, John Page, William Lumpkin, and Gábor Hollerung.
 Workshop participations include the 2011 Conductor's Guild Workshop, 2010 International Conducting Festival and Workshop, the 2010 NYC International Conducting Workshop, and the 2008 Taipei International Choral Festival.